Lean Foundations: Perfectly Positioned for Advocacy - Exponent Philanthropy

 A post to Exponent Philanthropy's blog

-Photo by Ricky Esquivel
+Photo by Greta Hoffman

 Advocacy Activities and Strategies

-Foundations can fund or engage in efforts to:
+In our Advocacy Field Guide for Lean Funders, we show how lean foundations can fund or engage in efforts to:

-• Educate and influence the public
+Educate and Influence the Public

-Additional Resources to Begin Your Advocacy Journey
+Resources to Start Your Advocacy Journey

 Advocacy Field Guide for Lean Funders